bree7e/ngx-ipv4-helper/README.md

 ## Build

-Run `ng build ngx-ipv4-helper` to build the project.
+Run `ng build ngx-ipv4-helper --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing